Developer-DAO/pixel-avatars/contract/README.md

 -   an initial deploy (only do once to setup initial 3 contracts), and
 -   an upgrade deploy on each subsequent release

+**!!**
+**IMPORTANT: BEFORE AND AFTER DEPLOYING**
+**!!**

-Please make sure that you have set the correct `SERVER_ADDRESS` in the `.env` file.
+1. Before deploy or upgrade, please make sure that you have set the correct `SERVER_ADDRESS` in the `.env` file.
 The address should correspond to the associated webserver private key.
 Each environment should have their separate keypair - this is important.
 See `/web-server/README.md` for more information.

+2. After deploy or upgrade, make sure you check-in the JSON file in `.openzeppelin` so that the contract can be upgraded next time.

 ### Compile contract